 There are a variety of different types of business insurance that you might need to protect your business.
 They each cover a different type of risk to avoid the need for your business to personally take on the costs associated with any accidents or damages sustained while trading.
 Let’s look at the different types of insurance to see what coverage your business needs.

 Liability insurance is a type of insurance coverage that protects your business from any mistakes that have been made in your business.
 There is general liability coverage, which protects your business from complaints or lawsuits, and then professional liability, which refers to any errors made in your business service.
-If a client felt you failed to deliver an adequate service, they could file a lawsuit against you, which professional liability insurance would cover the costs of.
+If you own an architecture firm and the client feels that you failed to deliver adequate service, having architect insurance that includes professional liability coverage would help you cover the costs in case they decide to file a lawsuit against you.

 Worker’s Compensation Insurance